edf-hpc/clara/docs/source/clara-images.md

         one to save the generated initrd.
         The user can choose to not sync files over the network with --no-sync.

+    clara images push <dist> [<image>]

+        Force an existed image which was edited or created with --no-sync to sync over the network.

 This distribution in <dist> must be listed in the field "allowed_distributions" from the section [common].

 # EXAMPLES